sjaakp/yii2-pluto/README.md

 It manages log in and log out of users, sign up, email-confirmation, blocking and assigning roles.
 Users can change their email-address, ask for a reset of their password.
 The site administrator can define roles and permissions and assign permissions to roles.

+A credit field has been added to the user model for keeping a balance per user.

 A demonstration of **Pluto** is [here](https://demo.sjaakpriester.nl).